k8sstormcenter/honeycluster/README.md

 THIS IS CURRENTLY NOT PRODUCTION READY and NOT STABLE, there is no governance or openssf scorecard, yet... its coming...

-> [!NOTE]
-> This repo contains the deployment artefacts for a sovereign SOC stack -- all development currently is on the individual repos (see the pixie/fork and the node-agent/fork and bob).
-The old code has been moved into the `deprecated` folder.
->

 ## Install